jpalvarezf/CleaningDataR-humanActivity/CodeBook.md

 # Human Activity Code Book

-This document describes the procedures and scripts of how the Human Activity datasets can be cleaned, joined transformed.
+This document describes the procedures and scripts of how the Human Activity datasets can be cleaned, joined and transformed.

-The goal is to make a tidy dataset that can be used by a broad data analysis audience
+The goal is to make a tidy dataset that can be used by a broad data analysis audience.

 ## Description
  The data has been obtain from the [Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
-* Description:
-> Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+* **Description:** Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
-* Dataset Information:
-> The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+* **Dataset Information:** The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 ## Steps
  1. Obtain the data package from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones